How Former Ambassador Marie Yovanovitch Became a Target in Ukraine

 The story, which a second attendee at the event confirmed to NPR, would be characteristic of a career diplomat like Yovanovitch.
 Unlike some ambassadors, who are friends or supporters of a president, supporters say she served whomever was in the White House.

-A Growing Cast of Enemies
+A growing cast of enemies

 Yet not everyone in Ukraine was pleased with her.
 Some Ukrainians found her narrow-minded, bureaucratic and hard to reach.